healthbycounty

 How HealthByCounty Is Funded

 HealthByCounty is independently owned and operated.
 It is part of the ByCounty Network of data sites.
-Funding comes from two transparent sources:
+The site may use two transparent funding and service channels:

 • Display advertising served by Google AdSense and similar networks.
 Ad placements are clearly labeled and do not influence editorial decisions or which counties we rank where.

 We do not accept paid content, sponsored statistics, or advertorials.
-No data source, advertiser, or affiliate has any influence over the methodology, rankings, or editorial choices on this site.
+No data source, advertiser, or commercial service has any influence over the methodology, rankings, or editorial choices on this site.

 Update Cadence

-Underlying data is refreshed annually, on the release schedule of each source (CDC County Health Rankings releases in spring; NPPES is continuously updated; EPA AirNow data is annual rollups).
+Underlying data is refreshed annually, on the release schedule of each source (County Health Rankings & Roadmaps releases in spring; NPPES is continuously updated; EPA AirNow data is annual rollups).
 Narratives are regenerated when the underlying data for a county changes.
-The methodology page displays its own "Last reviewed" date and changelog.
-This editorial-standards page was last reviewed on .
+The methodology page displays its own page-revision date and changelog.
+This editorial-standards page was revised on .

 Questions or feedback?
 Contact us.